Tucson PRESIDIO MUSEUM

 For more information contact Ginger Thompson, Community Engagement and Education Manager, at gingert@tucsonpresidio.com

-The Tucson Presidio Trust (which operates The Presidio Museum) is now operating the Fort Lowell Museum as well!
-Click here for more summer camp options at Fort Lowell Park.
+The Tucson Presidio Trust (which operates The Presidio Museum) also operates the Fort Lowell Museum.
+Click here for summer camp options at Fort Lowell Park.

 See how much fun our summer camp attendees had in 2024 below!